When we work together – As One – we can achieve so much more

 Dr. Dieudonné Dusaberurema, Specialist in Physiotherapy, Rwanda

-By supporting the As One campaign and donating the fee we receive for completing just one cremation form in March, we can work together with primary healthcare professionals like Dr Dusaberurema to ensure that everyone receives the healthcare they need.
+By supporting the As One campaign and donating the fee we receive for completing just one cremation form, we can work together with primary healthcare professionals like Dr Dusaberurema to ensure that everyone receives the healthcare they need.

 “I feel that the coordination with Health Poverty Action is important because it has helped us to give knowledge to the community network, which is made up of midwives and communities health leaders, so that they can help in cases of health difficulties in their communities.
 I would like to focus more on prevention and promotion by providing workshops so we can get ahead of the difficulties.
 Working in co-ordination we achieve much more impact and improve the health situations of communities.”

 The scale of the challenges facing poor communities is huge.
 However, if we come together As One, we can help address those challenges and ensure that ‘Health for All’ is more than just an aspiration.